-This chapter will deal with the phonological behavior of the Biblical Hebrew's rhotic.
-Reš shows a more complex phonological picture that sets it apart from all the other consonants in Biblical Hebrew.
-There are three main phonological processes related to reš:
+This chapter will deal with the phonological behavior of resh, Biblical Hebrew's rhotic.
+Resh shows a more complex phonological picture, that sets it apart from all the other consonants in Biblical Hebrew.
+There are three main phonological processes related to resh:

-- Unlike most consonants, reš cannot be geminated and triggers compensatory lengthening.
-This phenomenon, shared with a certain group of consonants (known as "gutturals"), is called "degemination" (Blau 2010); - Reš tends to lower the vowels found in its proximity, a process known as "vowel lowering" (Blau 2010); - 3.
-Similarly to other Semitic languages, the distribution of reš in roots was restricted according to the natural class to which it belongs (Greenberg 1950).
+- Unlike most consonants, resh cannot be geminated and triggers compensatory lengthening.
+This phenomenon, shared with a certain group of consonants (known as "gutturals"), is called "degemination" (Blau 2010); - 2.
+Resh tends to lower the vowels found in its proximity, a process known as "vowel lowering" (Blau 2010); - 3.
+Similarly to other Semitic languages, the distribution of resh in roots was restricted according to the natural class to which it belongs (Greenberg 1950).